vidyar/shippabledocs1/sources/samples/index.rst

 .. toctree::
    :maxdepth:  2

-   Nodejs
+   nodejs
    ruby
    python
    java
    scala

-This list keeps growing and if you need something that you dont see here, drop us a line at
+This list keeps growing and if you need something that you dont see here, open a Github issue in our `support repository <https://github.com/Shippable/support>`.